determined-ai/determined/docs/release-notes/allow-and-require-user-passwords.rst

          non-compliant password, but we recommend setting good passwords for such users as soon as possible.

--  CLI: Allow and require passwords to be set when non-remote users are created with ``det user create``.
+-  CLI: Require and allow passwords to be set when creating non-remote users with ``det user create``.

-      -  This may be done interactively by following prompts.
+      -  This may be done interactively by following the prompts.
       -  This may be done noninteractively by using the ``--password`` option.
-      -  This is not required when creating a user with ``--remote`` since SSO will be used to log in instead.
+      -  This is not required when creating a user with ``--remote`` since Single Sign-On will be used.